quran/quran-ios/README.md

 We have currently open sourced the following libraries:

 ### QuranKit
 A quranic numbering library.
-It can be used to locate the page of a verse or juz' of a page, etc.
+It can be used to locate the page of a verse or juzʾ of a page, etc.

 ### QuranTextKit
 A quranic text kit to search and retrieve quran, translations and tafseers text.